carlosschults/100-days-of-code/log.md

 **Yesterday's Progress**: Today is May 13th, so I'm actually logging for yesterday.
 More progress!
 I've successfully configured CI for the throwaway project using AppVeyor.
 Now I think I'm ready to set up CI for the main project.

 **Thoughts**: Need a little bit more discipline about logging.

+### Day 20: May 13, 2019

+**Today's Progress**: Ok, finally some progress.
+Today I finally managed to fix the build on Travis CI.
+Tomorrow I plan to configure CI on AppVeyor and maybe set up code coverage as well.